By Lawyers For Lawyers

 The offer to renew or extend must remain open for at least 10 business days after it is given or until its earlier acceptance.
 If the lessee wishes to accept, this must be done in writing to the lessor within the time stated, or the offer lapses.

-The negotiations must continue until either the lessee rejects the offer, or the offer lapses, or the lessee gives written advice the he does not want to continue negotiations.
+The negotiations must continue until either the lessee rejects the offer, or the offer lapses, or the lessee gives written advice that he does not want to continue negotiations.

 These provisions do not apply to: